Equality & Accessibility

 - Our PSHE (Personal, Social, Health Education) and RE (Religious Education) curriculum cover all aspects of equality.
 The PSHE curriculum is based on the PSHE Association curriculum which is recommended by the Government and Department of Education.
-We will consult parents in the summer term about some small changes to our PSHE curriculum.
-These changes are because of new parts of relationship and health education which will become statutory from September 2020.
-These changes will be published here: link to the Arts and Wellbeing curriculum page.
+We consulted parents in the about some small changes to our PSHE curriculum.
+These changes were because of new parts of relationship and health education which will become statutory from September 2020.
+These changes are published here: link to the Arts and Wellbeing curriculum page.

 - Our books and teaching resources contain positive representations of the diversity of our school family.